-The relationship between consumer price index and stock market performance is significant and expressed by 5100k Highlight Stock and Shiplessed by -0.081 when all other explanatory variables in the model are held constant.
-As shown in Table 15, model 3, the are not the linear relationship is as expected.
-That is sign of the stack market by 0.49% increase in consumer price index decrease the performance of stock market by 8.1%.
+The relationship between consumer price index and stock market performance is significant and expressed by -0.081 when all other explanatory variables in the model are held constant.
+As shown in Table 15, model 3, the sign of the linear relationship is as expected.
+That is 100% increase in consumer price index decrease the performance of stock market by 8.1%.
 There is also